BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/labs/creating_datastore.md

-# Lab: Do it with JavaScript!
+# Lab: Creating a DataStore

-Let's make our first Mongo collection!
+## Welcome!

-**We will insert a *document* into a *collection* that lives in a *database*.**
+In this lab we will be creating a `class` that will handle all our database transactions to allow us to interact with a Mongo database more easily, efficiently, and consistently.
+We will be using it top set up a simple CLI tool that will allow us to **C**reate new documents, **R**ead, and **U**pdate existing documents, and **D**elete previously created entries to track books in a library.

-Start by making new directory, and initializing it as an npm repository and installing the `mongodb` drivers.
+Start by making new directory, and initializing it as an npm repository, and installing the `mongodb` drivers.

 ```
 mkdir mongo_example